Near South Royalton in Windsor County, Vermont — The American Northeast (New England)

 Erected 1997 by Vermont Division for Historic Preservation.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Jessie LaFountain Bigwood (approx. 0.9 miles away); Wagon Wheels Farm (approx. 1.6 miles away); The Royalton Raid (approx. 2 miles away); Site of 1780 Raid (approx. 2.8 miles away); Tunbridge World's Fair (approx. 5.2 miles away); Justin Smith Morrill / Morrill Homestead Strafford (approx. 7.4 miles away); Strafford Village (approx. 7.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Jessie LaFountain Bigwood (approx. 0.9 miles away); Wagon Wheels Farm (approx. 1.6 miles away); Stone Turnpike Marker (approx. 2 miles away); The Royalton Raid (approx. Burning of Royalton (approx. 2 miles away); Site of 1780 Raid (approx. 2.8 miles away); Tunbridge Civil War Memorial (approx. 5.2 miles away); Tunbridge World's Fair (approx. 5.2 miles away).
 Touch for a list and map of all markers in South Royalton.

 Regarding Joseph Smith Monument.
 Considered the world's tallest polished granite shaft, it marks the birthplace of Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints.
 Beautiful, manicured grounds surround the shaft, where picnicing or quiet comtemplation are possible.
 Free historic walks and tours.
 Spectacular Christmas lighting from Thanksgiving through New Years.